xtech/xcore-docs/README.md

 1. Verify that the service is working.

-   Open your web browser and type `http://localhost:1313` in your navigation bar, This opens a local instance of the openmower.de homepage.
+   Open your web browser and type `http://localhost:1313` in your navigation bar, This opens a local instance of the homepage.
 You can now make changes to the website and those changes will immediately show up in your browser after you save (not on Windows though.
 Hot reload only works on the non-dockerized hugo!).